 A thickening agent is any ingredient that is added to a recipe for the purpose of making it thicker, shiner, or to change its texture.
 It can be the banana or yogurt in your smoothie, the ice cream in your milkshake, the flour in your soup, the gelatin in your pudding, or the cornstarch in your gravy.

-As you can see, the problem with traditional thickening agents is that they are high in carbs or contain inflammatory ingredients that should be avoided because they provide empty calories.
+The problem with traditional thickening agents is that they are high in carbs or contain inflammatory ingredients that should be avoided because they provide empty calories.
 Research shows that corn and other grains are highly inflammatory, so you may want to avoid them even if you aren’t trying to eat low-carb (1).

 Luckily, there are plenty of keto-friendly thickening agents that you can use to make your foods creamy and delicious without overindulging in empty calories.
 In fact, most of the thickening agents on our list contribute to the nutritional content of the dish they are added to, which makes them a smart choice even if you aren’t a low-carb dieter.